kyauy/WGS/README.md

 ### Protocol

+### Requirements

+bedtools 2.27.1 (or higher) is needed for AnnotSV, since they fixed an unfortunate bug.
+AnnotSV 1.2
+SURVIVOR 1.0.5

 #### NGS data processing

 PacBio data have been aligned with minimap2 in hg38, SV calling have been made with pbsv2 and SNV calling with samtools mpileup.